nixworks/public/news/2009/09/21/index.md

 ##### Massimo Busacca
 ### [ Massimo Busacca, a high-profile Swiss football referee who officiated the 2009 UEFA Champions League Final and was expected to take part at the 2010 FIFA World Cup in South Africa, is suspended "immediately" for waving his middle finger at fans during a match. ](/news/2009/09/21/massimo-busacca-a-high-profile-swiss-football-referee-who-officiated-the-2009-uefa-champions-league-final-and-was-expected-to-take-part-at.md)
-_Context: 2009 UEFA Champions League Final, 2010 FIFA World Cup, Massimo Busacca, South Africa, Switzerland_
+_Context: 2009 UEFA Champions League Final, 2010 FIFA World Cup, Massimo Busacca, South Africa, Swiss_

 ##### Jade Ewen
 ### [ Singer Jade Ewen is confirmed as the new member of internationally successful girlband Sugababes, replacing the only original member Keisha Buchanan. ](/news/2009/09/21/singer-jade-ewen-is-confirmed-as-the-new-member-of-internationally-successful-girlband-sugababes-replacing-the-only-original-member-keisha.md)